DMills27/MixRank-Interview-Programming-Test-/notes/observations.md

 If the entropy values of the two images are close or similar, it indicates that the images have similar distributions of pixel intensities, which suggests visual similarity.

 ## Using concurrency to achieve better results
-To accomodate greater requests one could use a combination of concurrency and caching with a data store such as Redis.
+To accomodate greater requests one could use a combination of concurrency, distributed architecture on a single server and caching with a data store such as Redis.

 In order to add concurrency to the solution outlined `base_crawler.py`:
 - We would first define a Queue that would store the URLs that want to crawl for the logos.